Maheenms/Matplotlib-Challenge/README.md

 ![Image](Images/pie_chart.png)

    * Looking at the pie plots, we can observe that more male mice were used for the study as compared to female mice.
-If we do more analysis based on the sex, we may be able to find the effect of potential treatments for squamous cell carcinoma (SCC).
+Further analysis based on the sex, may lead to finding the different effects of potential treatments for squamous cell carcinoma (SCC)on male and female mice.